awc21/korepi-tools/README.md

 ## Notes
 - For future launches, just start `MENU.bat` then select `option 2`
+- Download the repository directly to get the minor changes, or use `git clone`
 - I'm not responsible for any damages you may incur from using this.
 This is publicly available for educational purposes only.

 ## Credits